 These questions, common in Portuguese, have interesting equivalents in Japanese.
 Some options include:

-These expressions show how surprise can be demonstrated at different levels of formality, reflecting the relationship between the interlocutors.
+These expressions show how surprise can be demonstrated at different levels of formality, reflecting the relationship between the speakers.

 These exclamations of astonishment are also rich in variations in Japanese:

-• 馬鹿な!(Bakana!) - "What an absurdity!" used in situations of extreme incredulity.
+- 馬鹿な!(Bakana!) – “What nonsense!” used in situations of extreme disbelief.

-These words can be used to express surprise in the face of something unexpected or shocking, varying in intensity.
+These words can be used to express surprise at something unexpected or shocking, varying in intensity.

-Japanese offers several ways to praise someone, from simple expressions to more elaborate forms.
+Japanese offers various ways to compliment someone, from simple expressions to more elaborate forms.

 When admiring something, these expressions are ideal:

-• ワォ!(Wao!) - It approaches our "Wow!" and is used in moments of admiration or surprise.
+- ワォ!(Wao!) – Close to our “Wow!” and used in moments of admiration or surprise.

 We recommend reading: Meaning of Sugoi Dekai and Mega Milk